 Child pornography charges and other computer-based sex crimes against minors and children are some of the most serious allegations any defendant can ever have to face.
 A conviction will result in mandatory registration with the Sex Offender Registry, and Pennsylvania’s fines and prison sentences for sex offenses are incredibly harsh.
 Convicted sex offenders struggle against a lifelong stigma – even long after they are released from prison.

-When the charges are this serious, it is of the utmost importance that you speak to a knowledgeable and experienced attorney immediately.
+When the charges are this serious, it is of the utmost importance that you speak to a knowledgeable and experienced Philadelphia internet and cyber crime lawyer immediately.
 To set up a free and private legal consultation, call the law offices of Lloyd Long right away at (215) 302-0171.
 We handle cases in Philadelphia and throughout Pennsylvania.